stephomi/nomadsculpt.com/manual/docs/files.md

 Enable only exporting the selected objects instead of the entire scene.

 ### Vertex colors
-Export vertex colours if supported by the file format.
+Export vertex colors if supported by the file format.

 ### PBR paint
 PBR vertex colors are exported as secondary vertex colors attributes.